-The Contractor will be furnished a copy of the draft OR report and will be given an opportunity to comment on any OR findings prior to AHCCCS issuing the final OR Report.
+The Contractor will be furnished a copy of the draft OR Report and will be given an opportunity to comment on any OR findings prior to AHCCCS issuing the final OR Report.
 AHCCCS reserves the right to publish information related to the results of any OR.
-The Contractor shall develop CAPs based on recommendations provided in the final OR Report.
-The CAPs and modifications to the CAPs shall be approved by AHCCCS.
+The Contractor shall develop corrective action plans based on recommendations provided in the final OR Report.
+The corrective action plans and modifications to the corrective action plans shall be approved by AHCCCS.
 Unannounced follow up reviews may be conducted at any time after the initial OR to determine the Contractor's progress in implementing recommendations and achieving compliance.